jswh/jswh.github.io/README.md

 2. in terminal, get into the repo directory and run the setup script.
     * `setup` for *nix users
     * `setup.bat` for windows users, and "run as administrator" is recommended
-3. change optios in `pelicanconf.py` to your own blog information
+3. change options in `pelicanconf.py` to your own blog information
 4. set your own domain in `CNAME`(optional)
 5. execute the publish script, done
     * `publish` for *nix users